Unknotting numbers of 2-spheres in the 4-sphere: Relating the stabilization and Casson-Whitney numbers

 \begin{proof} Such a regular homotopy is given by a set of standard Whitney disks $W_1, \dots, W_n$ and knotted Whitney disks $V_1, \dots, V_n$ for the standard immersion $\Sigma$ with $2n$ double points, as in \autoref{stddef} and \autoref{disksdef}.
 Since the regular homotopy is arc-standard, by definition for each $i$ the standard and knotted Whitney disks have at least one common Whitney arc $\alpha_i$.

 The end of the Whitney homotopy for each Whitney disk $W_i$ and $V_i$ gives a ``local model'' of the resulting embedded $2$-sphere, as illustrated in the top left and right of \autoref{stabpdf}.
-Stabilizing $K$ along guiding arcs connecting the sheets of $K$ parallel to each knotted Whitney disk gives an embedded genus $n$ associated tubed surface $F_K$ shown on the bottom left of \autoref{stabpdf}.
-Likewise, stabilizing the unknot $U$ along guiding arcs connecting the sheets of $U$ parallel to each standard Whitney disk gives a genus $n$ standard associated tubed surface $F_U$ shown on the bottom right of \autoref{stabpdf}.
-Both $F_K$ and $F_U$ are isotopic to the associated tubed surface for $\Sigma$ along the arcs $\alpha_1, \dots, \alpha_n$ depicted on the bottom center of \autoref{stabpdf} (the tube along the Whitney arc $\alpha_i$ is shown in green).
+Stabilizing $K$ along guiding arcs connecting the sheets of $K$ parallel to each knotted Whitney disk gives an embedded genus $n$ surface $F_K$ shown on the bottom left of \autoref{stabpdf}.
+Likewise, stabilizing the unknot $U$ along guiding arcs connecting the sheets of $U$ parallel to each standard Whitney disk gives a genus $n$ standard surface $F_U$ shown on the bottom right of \autoref{stabpdf}.
+Both $F_K$ and $F_U$ are isotopic to the associated tubed surface $\Sigma$ stabilized along the common Whitney arcs $\alpha_1, \dots, \alpha_n$ depicted on the bottom center of \autoref{stabpdf} (the tube along the Whitney arc $\alpha_i$ is shown in green).
 Since the surface $F_U$ is a stabilization of the unknot, it follows that $F_U$ and hence $F_K$ is unknotted. \end{proof}

 \fig{180}{pictures/surface_tubing_start_no_movie}{ \put(-205,110){{$a_i$}} \put(-95,110){{$b_i$}} \put(-150,120){{$g_i$}} \put(-200,65){{$p_i$}} \put(-100,65){{$q_i$}} \put(-150,65){{$\alpha_i$}} { The initial situation in \autoref{lem:pi_1_associated_tubed} before the tubing, where the horizontal pink sheet (with the red arc $\alpha_i$) lives completely in the present, while the vertical blue sheet is spread out in time.
 Also pictured are two meridians $a_{i}, b_{i}$ to the blue sheet, and the group element $g_{i}$ associated to the arc $\alpha_{i}$. } }